 - Limited number of hours: The number of hours TAs are allowed to work is generally capped at 20-25 hours per week.
 If you plan on working longer hours for additional cash, check whether that’s allowed.

 Stipends are not intended to allow grad students to live in luxury and the low wage is often seen as a tradeoff for the money saved on tuition, however, there is currently debate in some circles about whether the stipend is enough to live on.
-As a prospective graduate student, the most important thing for you to understand the stipend situation before you decide to accept.
+Make sure you’re aware of the stipend amount and any restrictions before you commit to a particular program.

 Living the TA Life